RetroAchievements/docs/docs/developer-docs/leaderboards.md

 The second condition will reset the amount of hits we accumulated in case the player returns to the title screen.

-**Tip**: Tt can be useful to watch these values in memory to see how they perform, and what sort of values they end up at in different circumstances.
+**Tip**: It can be useful to watch these values in memory to see how they perform, and what sort of values they end up at in different circumstances.

 ### Value